Best Spanish Songs for Kids (3-12)

 The YouTube channels with Spanish songs for children are waiting for you to explore them.
 The songs are jolly, repetitive, and are accompanied by colorful animation.
 They not only promote a wide variety of topics that children are interested in, but also healthy principles and values.
 The YouTube video settings allow you to add subtitles if it doesn’t contain any.
 They can make your child and family have an interactive experience.

 If your child attends Spanish classes, find a song about a specific topic that can reinforce what he has just learned.
 There are many songs that teach basic vocabulary such as numbers, colors, food, animals, and means of transportation.

 We’ve compiled a list of our top three favourite Spanish education channels for children.
 Here’s a little peek into what each has to offer.

-- Tobbys Español: Learn numbers together with elephants swinging on a spider’s web.
+- Toobys Español: Learn numbers together with elephants swinging on a spider’s web.
 We have to warn you, the music is so catchy, you won’t be able to stop singing it!
 Listen here.